 As the contributions of essential workers continue to be recognized and celebrated by the public, we thought it was time to take an in-depth look at who these frontline workers are, what they need, and what the future of work looks like for them.
-So, we’ve set out to create a 5-part blog series called Future of Frontline Work (FFOW).
-This article, “The Reality of Being a Frontline Workers: Who Are They and What Do They Need?” is part one.
+So, we’ve set out to create a 5-part blog series called Frontline Future of Work (FFOW).
+This article, “The Reality of Being a Frontline Worker: Who Are They and What Do They Need?” is part one.
 Stay tuned for more!

 Every business is, at its core, a people business.
 One would be hard-pressed to find a business that doesn’t serve the interests of someone, in some way.
 Sure, we’ve all heard “truisms” like “money makes the world go ’round,” but who makes and spends the money that keeps it spinning?
 People, at every level, are at the heart of every enterprise and what makes business happen.
 Everyone is necessary and is part of an interconnected and interdependent web of effort.